georapbox/canvas-circular-countdown/README.md

 reset() => CanvasCircularCountdown
 ```

 Resets the timer to initial specified duration.
+If `elapsedTime` is provided, the countdown will take this value into consideration.

 ```js
 style(options = {}) => CanvasCircularCountdown